KZTN/COVID-RN/README-US.md

 npm 6.14.4
 git
 ```
-> For a better experience in the test environment with the API REST server, it is recommended to use the[insomnia](https://insomnia.rest/).
+> For a better experience in the test environment with the API REST server, it is recommended to use the [insomnia](https://insomnia.rest/).

 ### Installing the project🚀
 Cloning the project: